You know when you have so much to do that you just don’t do anything?

-But there are ways that you can minimise your stress, maximise your results, and make QCE as painless as humanly possible.
+But there are ways that you can minimise your stress, maximise your results, and make your ATAR studies as painless as humanly possible.
 The secret?
 Organisation.

 It’s quite possible that your school or family has suggested using a study timetable in the past, but there are other ways!
 Now, that’s not to say that you shouldn’t use a study timetable – whatever works best for you is always the best approach – but here’s a bit of a variation:

 To-do lists are, from this perspective, the most effective form of organisation going around.
 Speaking very plainly, school – and uni, for that matter – would have been considerably rougher without them.
 But I’m not talking about the usual “make bed, buy milk, achieve 99.95 ATAR” sort of to-do list; I’m talking about the funkiest and phreshest to-do list you ever will see.

 If you adopt this system, you’ll never go back.

 Write the date across the top of the page.
 Easy enough, right?

 Then, list all of the things you want to get done that day.
 Include a little box next to them so you can tick them off one by one.
 You can either order them chronologically (so what you want to get done first) or by importance – that’s up to you.
 So it might look a little something like this: